Biden’s Plan To Cancel Student Loans Would Completely Erase Debt For Almost 40% Of Utah Borrowers

 Experts are divided, though, on how beneficial universal student loan forgiveness could be on the economy at large.
 Some argue it’s not the most effective use of taxpayer funds because people who attend college are generally better off than those who don’t and most are able to afford the monthly payments on their loans.

-Others, such as University of Utah business professor and higher education finance researcher Marshall Steinbaum, say taking away debt could boost the economy by freeing people up to spend that money on other things.
+Others, such as University of Utah economics professor and higher education finance researcher Marshall Steinbaum, say taking away debt could boost the economy by freeing people up to spend that money on other things.

 He said as college has become almost a necessity in landing a job these days, more people go, including a growing percentage from diverse backgrounds and low-income families.